deepakdinesh1123/valkyrie/docs/valkyrie/odin/deployment/gcp/server.md

-- The Odin server is deployed in the google cloud compute engine with a public IP.
+The Odin server is deployed in the google cloud compute engine with a public endpoint.

+## Prerequisites
+- Caddy installed and running on your system
+- Golang installed

+## Server Setup
 - Caddy will be running as a reverse proxy, routing traffic from client requests to the Odin server running on a compute engine.
 - The environment variables will include
     * DB Secrets